ayrbox/summitwealth/src/contents/other-services.md

     </p>
     <p>
       If you don’t already have a solicitor in mind, we recommend using one from our preferred panel.
-Please get in touch with your adviser to discuss in detail.
+Please get in touch with us to discuss in detail.
     </p>
   </div>
   <div class="col-md-5 order-md-1">